milvus-io/milvus/docs/design_docs/proxy.md

 ![task_scheduler_1](./graphs/task_scheduler_1.png)

-The following figure is a schematic diagram of taskScheduer's scheduling of DmQueue.
+The following figure is a schematic diagram of taskScheduler's scheduling of DmQueue.

 The tasks in DmQueue can be scheduled in parallel.
 In a scheduling process, taskScheduler will execute several tasks from each task concurrently.

 ![task_scheduler_2](./graphs/task_scheduler_2.png)

-The following figure is a schematic diagram of taskScheduer's scheduling of DqQueue.
+The following figure is a schematic diagram of taskScheduler's scheduling of DqQueue.

 ![task_scheduler_1](./graphs/task_scheduler_2.png)